candytale55/web-dev-fundamentals-archive/README.md

 # paint_store
-This is a project for improving  a color-rich web page for a fake home paint business.
+HTML5 & CSS3 - This is a project for improving a color-rich web page for a fake home paint business.
 The webpage displays info about using color in a home and color swatches with varying lightness, saturation, and hue.

-## General info
-The purpose of the project is just personal learning.

-## Description
+Uses transparencies and media queries.

 ## Screenshots